CherWeiYuan/BivalveFiltration/README.md

 of the variance.
 Taken together, Meretrix spp. generally resist MP ingestion but if the ingestion occurred, the rates were dependent on size and species.
-These results can guide health authorities in future directions for food safety
+These results can guide health authorities in future directions for food safety.

 ## Contents
 1. Full written report